How to Register a Limited Partnership in Ontario

 How to Pay

-How you pay the costs resulting from a limited partnership registration in Ontario varies depending on how the application is submitted.
+How you pay the costs for a limited partnership registration in Ontario varies depending on how the application is submitted.
 As with the submission of limited partnership registration forms, applicants have the option to submit in-person or by mail.
 If you wish for us to complete the submission in person on your behalf, please contact us to provide details and payment.

 How Long Does it Take to Register a Limited Partnership in Ontario?